 Vehicles that have not yet departed are not included in the simulation state and must be loaded from input files.
 When loading vehicles from an input file that are already present in the simulation state, these vehicles are automatically ignored and loading proceeds without errors.

-- The state of the random number generate is not saved.
+By default, the state of the random number generators is not saved.
 Thus, simulations will behave differently from the original after being reloaded from a state.

-- The internal state of the lanChangeModel is not saved
+- The internal state of the laneChangeModel is not saved

 - the internal state of the carFollowModel is not saved (not all models have this).